-Students reading below grade level at the end of 3rd grade are four times less likely to graduate from high school on time – a sobering statistic for the 81% of DC's 4th graders whose reading levels put them on track for failure in middle and high school.
-The Literacy Lab is devoted to increasing low-income children’s basic literacy skills.
-It now provides intensive reading intervention to over 1,000 students in grades pre-K to 5, (a significant jump from the year prior), 95% of whom qualify for free or reduced-price lunch, and each of whom has fallen an average of two years behind.
-Trained, professional instructors begin with a comprehensive assessment, create a personal plan for each child (focused on phonics, fluency, and comprehension), and meet one-on-one, or in groups of two or three, twice a week.
-And the intense focus pays off: students in the Literacy Lab's 50-hour program jump an average of 1.5 grade levels.
-Given a 5-star rating for three straight years by DCPS, the Literacy Lab brings to young DC students the ability to read, and the opportunity to succeed – in school and in life.
+Students reading below grade level at the end of 3rd grade are four times less likely to graduate from high school on time – a sobering statistic for the 73% of DC's 4th graders whose reading levels put them on track for failure in school.
+The Literacy Lab is devoted to increasing low-income children’s basic literacy skills, providing intensive reading intervention to over 2,000 students in grades pre-K to five who have fallen an average of two years behind.
+Children receive one-on-one, evidence-based interventions five days per week from full-time tutors placed at their school.
+They build deep and meaningful relationships with their tutors, and the intense focus pays off.
+Schools value the partnership because it works: over 97% of schools continue from one year to the next.
+The Literacy Lab brings to young students the ability to read, and the opportunity to succeed.

 Headquarters: DC-Ward 1

 Where They Operate: DC-Ward 1; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8; VA-Fairfax County; VA-City of Alexandria

 Population(s) Served: Students; Low- to Moderate-Income Community Members

 Schools They Work In: DC Public Schools; Alexandria City Public Schools; KIPP DC; EL Haynes Public Charter School ; Democracy Prep Public Charter School ; Bridges Public Charter School

 - Number of people (clients, patrons, students, etc) your organization serves annually: